vekatze/neut/book/src/statements.md

 All the tail-recursions in Neut are optimized into loops (thanks to geniuses in the LLVM team).

-Note that Neut's statements are order-sensitive.
+Note that statements are order-sensitive as in F#.
 Thus, the following code results in an error:

 ```neut
 define bar(): int {